Sierra General MIDI Driver w/ SFX support

 General MIDI Device with SoundBlaster Sound Effects

-4. The use of Dosbox is recommended for greatest compability.
+5. The use of Dosbox is recommended for greatest compatability.

 Links